 - Add one drop of bacterial suspension over the clean, grease-free glass slide.

-- Then add a drop of bile spot reagent on a glass slide.
+- Then, add a drop of bile spot reagent on a glass slide.

 - After that, air dry the glass slide.

-- At last, perform gram staining procedure to examine for the appearance of cocci.
+- At last, perform gram staining procedure.

 The bile solubility test includes the following limitations: